Jamb000h/dungeon-generator/docs/spec.md

 BSP was chosen for room generation as it provides an efficient way of splitting a map into separate areas that rooms can then be generated into.

+BSP is implemented on top of a custom BSP Tree.

 ### A\* [3]

 Used for route generation between doors.